 Both microphones are built from enamel-coated metal, which ensures extreme durability.

-This means that they’ll be able to withstand the occasional bump in the studio and makes them much less susceptible to damage when out on the road.
+This means they’ll be able to withstand the occasional bump in the studio and make them much less susceptible to damage when out on the road.

 The condenser capsule situated within the microphone’s head is well protected by a steel mesh grille, enhancing the durability of both the SM48 and SM58 even further.

-It’s also worth noting that both microphones are dynamic mics, and these aren’t only renowned for their durability, but they also don’t require any additional power to function.
+It’s also worth noting that both microphones are dynamic mics, which aren’t only renowned for their durability but also don’t require any additional power to function.

-Meaning you don’t have to worry about keeping a stash of batteries close at hand or recharging.
-Instead, you can plug your microphone into your audio interface, and you’re ready to go!
+You don’t have to worry about keeping a stash of batteries close at hand or recharging.
+Instead, you can plug your microphone into your audio interface, and you’re ready!

 Polar Pickup Pattern

-Both the Shure SM48 and the SM58 operate with a cardioid polar pickup pattern.
-This is ideal when you’re recording vocals, as the microphone will only concentrate on the sound that is coming from a 180º arc directly in front of it.
+The Shure SM48 and the SM58 operate with a cardioid polar pickup pattern.
+This is ideal when you’re recording vocals, as the microphone will only concentrate on the sound coming from a 180º arc directly in front of it.

-By doing this, it eliminates any ambient noise from appearing on your recording.
-This makes each of these microphones ideal for studio recording and outdoor recording.
+Doing this eliminates any ambient noise from appearing on your recording.
+This capability makes each microphone ideal for studio and outdoor recording.

 One thing you’ll need to remember, however, is that if you’re planning on mic-sharing for an interview, you’ll both need to be sitting within the same 180º arc in front of the microphone.

-In terms of which is better in this respect, they are equally matched.
+They are equally matched in terms of which is better in this respect.